Togohogo1-Archive/joshgone-music/docs/basic.md

 #### Before Invoking Conditions

-- Bot must be playing something
+- Bot must be in the process of playing something

 ### [`queue`](#queue)